hbctraining/variant_analysis/lessons/09_variant_annotation.md

 #### Understanding Cancer-mode

 There can be loci in the genome where, due to variation in the population, an individual's germline alleles differs from the reference sequence.
 Furthermore, if a somatic mutation happens at one of these loci, then from SnpEff's perspective the mutational event will look like a change from the reference allele to the somatic mutant rather than a change from the normal sample allele to the the somatic mutant.
-SnpEff's cancer-more is designed to address this.
+SnpEff's cancer-mode is designed to address this.
 The illustration below shows an example of this case.

 <p align="center">
 <img src="../img/Cancer_mode.png" width="600">